-It is the mission of ACGME International to assist in this development.
+It is the mission of ACGME International (ACGME-I) to assist in this development.
 Its mechanism is to work with countries’ medical educators at the critical educational time of graduate medical education (GME), the period of time immediately following the conclusion of medical school, but prior to an individual’s serving in an independent fashion to help patients.
 The ACGME-I carries values developed by its parent organization, the ACGME, and works with those who request services to tailor GME to the needs and resources of those countries.

 Medical education in the United States underwent radical transformation over 100 years ago, after an independent report (the Flexner Report) found extreme inconsistencies in the standards of US medical schools.
 People in need of medical help had no ability to assess whether the doctor providing care was good or bad.
 The consequent changes focused initially on what was essential for medical school education-an academic environment, dedicated teachers, sufficient hands-on experience with patients, and laboratories which provided the underpinning of evidence based medicine for the times.
 As knowledge expanded, the need for continuing education in the form of specialty training evolved.
 One arbiter of quality was the “certification” movement, in which individuals who had completed further education were judged by selected peers.
 The other arm for insistence on quality was the “accreditation” movement, which centered its quality assessment on the places that trained these individuals.
 Today, the former is called “board certification” (of individuals) and the latter is called “accreditation” (of training programs and institutions).